-The Athlete Check-In is compulsory to all participants.
+Athlete Check-In is compulsory for all participants.

-Date: 18 August, Saturday
+Date: Saturday 16 August

-Time: 10.00 – 18.00
+Time: 10:00 – 18:00

 Please look after yourself and try to stay away from the medical tent!
 In Bintan, heat takes on a whole new meaning: high temperatures and very high humidity.
 These combined puts a great deal of stress to your body and places you at greater risk of developing a heat injury.

-Make sure your ticker is working at full throttle by having a check up at with your local doctor.
+Make sure your ticker is working at full throttle by having a check up with your local doctor.
 This will avoid any nasty surprises as you train and on race day.
 It is especially important for males aged 35 and over.

-Your race hydration should begin in the days leading up to the event!
+Your race hydration should begin in the days leading up to the event.
 Be sure to keep drinking water and electrolyte drinks for two days prior to ensure you start the race fully hydrated.
 Once the guns goes, a combination of water and electrolyte drinks during the race will help keep your performance up and your injury risk down.
-Stop at all the aid stations and cool down with a cold water sponge while grabbing your chosen drinks.
+Stop at all the aid stations and cool down with a cold sponge while grabbing your chosen drinks.

-If this is your first time at IRONMAN 70.3 Bintan or have been training in a cooler and less humid place, start your race at a slower pace than you normally would.
+If this is your first time at IRONMAN 70.3 Bintan or you have been training in a cooler and less humid place, start your race at a slower pace than you normally would.
 Listen to your body and let it guide you to the best race pace for you.

 Slow your pace down and even take a short break.
 If things don’t improve, inform a race official and head to the medical tent.